-The Router provides Auto-Detect function and supports three popular ways PPPoE, Dynamic IP and Static IP to connect to the Internet.
+The Router provides Auto-Detect function and supports three popular ways Dynamic IP, PPPoE and Static IP to connect to the Internet.
 It's recommended that you make use of the Auto-Detect function.
-If you are sure of what kind of connection type your ISP provides, you can select the very type and click Next to go on configuring.
+If you are sure of what kind of connection type your ISP provides, you can select the very type and click Next to continue configuring.

-If you select Auto-Detect, the Router will automatically detect the connection type your ISP provides.
+- If you select Auto-Detect, the Router will automatically detect the connection type your ISP provides.
 Make sure the cable is securely plugged into the WAN port before detection.
-The appropriate configuration page will be displayed when an active Internet service is successfully detected by the Router.
+The appropriate configuration page will be displayed when an active Internet service is successfully detected by the Router. - If the connection type detected is Dynamic IP, the next screen will appear as shown in Figure 3-8.
+MAC Clone is necessary for most users using Cable Modem.
+It's highly recommended to do this on the MAIN COMPUTER that was originally connected to your Cable Modem.